alexebaker/python-env_crypt/README.md

 ## Usage

 After running the setup.py script, a cli tool called `env-crypt` is installed.
-This tool can be used for:
+This tool can be used to:

 Encrypt the .env file with a password: